 The first edition of Eurovision Choir of the Year will be produced by host broadcaster Latvian Television (LTV) and Riga Tourism Development Bureau (LIVE RIGA) on 22 July at the Riga Arena in the Latvian capital.

-Choirs from 9 EBU Member countries (Austria, Belgium, Denmark, Estonia, Hungary, Latvia, Germany, Slovenia and Wales) will compete for the title, with prizes including a recording deal for the winning choir.
+Choirs from 9 EBU Member countries (Austria, Belgium, Denmark, Estonia, Hungary, Latvia, Germany, Slovenia and Wales) will compete for the title, with a cash prize for the winning choir.

 Each choir will perform a six minute unaccompanied set in any genre and will be judged by a high-profile jury including British composer John Rutter and Latvian mezzo-soprano Elīna Garanča.

 The show will be hosted by Grammy-winning composer and conductor Eric Whitacre and LTV culture presenter Eva Johansone and directed by the BBC's Peter Maniura.

 “Singing in choirs is a healthy, social and artistic activity that anyone, young or old, musically experienced or not, can take part in - and one which is growing in popularity across the world,” said EBU Head of Live Events Jon Ola Sand.